EmperorAlii/Pacific-corp-landing-page-with-react/README.md

-# React Projects

-Collection of React-based projects.
-First project is the **Pacific Corp Landing Page**.
-More projects coming soon.

 ## 📄 Project: Pacific Corp Landing Page

 A modern landing page built using **React** and **TailwindCSS**, based on a Figma design.